 If you want to ensure that your patient remembers your instructions, write them down in an easy-to-follow format.
 Instead of just telling older patients to take their medication and exercise more often, give them a visit summary to take home that includes detailed instructions, like this one.
 With such a list, the patient can mentally check off each item as it is completed each day.

 Effective patient-physician communication is not an exact science.
 Different patients have different needs, and you will want to experiment and find which strategies work best for you.
-However, this guide can help you get started.
+However, this guide can help you get started on effectively communicating with seniors.
 By investing time and effort to better communication with your older patients, you are investing in their health.